 Internal AI guidelines help regulate employee use of AI systems.
 These may include:

-Descriptions and authorizations of AI systems
+Descriptions and authorisations of AI systems

 Instructions for input and output handling